310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Kanata v2 %}
 now, now… please calm down, kaoru.

-it is not like you. you are usually much more calm, drifting through the waves… you are a surfer, after all… ♪
+it is not like you. you are usually much more calm, drifting through the waves… you are a surfer, after all…♪

 if you start to panic, you will be consumed by the waves and drown~ fufu~♪